Tima-a/sco/README.md

 def set_model(self, model, init_guess_model, unscaling_function=None):
 ```

-To run the FCD runner:
+To run the SCO runner:
 ```python
 def run(self):
 ```

-The user can control the decimal precision for all FCD outputs, including metrics, execution time, and model parameters, by adjusting the global utility setting:
+The user can control the decimal precision for all SCO outputs, including metrics, execution time, and model parameters, by adjusting the global utility setting:
 ```python
 import utility
 utility.GLOBAL_PRECISION=6 #default is 3
 ```

-## How to set custom models, initial guesses and fixed parameters for FCD
+## How to use a custom model with initial guesses for SCO
-This is a very important part as a wrong initial guesses or unstable fixed parameters can cause serious numerical instabilities of LM algorithm.
+This is a very important part as a wrong initial guesses or unstable continuity parameters can cause serious numerical instabilities of the LM algorithm.
 ### Using a custom model
-To use a custom model with FCD, function has to be written using SymPy and follow a specific format:
+To use a custom model with SCO, function has to be written using SymPy and follow a specific format:
 ```python
 import sympy as sp
 def poly_func(x, a, b, c):